distribution/distribution/docs/spec/api.md

 405 Method Not Allowed
 ```

-Manifest delete is not allowed because the registry is configured as a pull-through cache or `delete` has been disabled.
+Manifest or tag delete is not allowed because the registry is configured as a pull-through cache or `delete` has been disabled.